Estimated reading time: 5 minutes

 The schedule is typically full-time, although some medical assistants only work part-time.
 In clinic settings, the hours are typically daytime hours during the week.
 You might work occasional weekends if the practice has weekend hours.

 If you work in a hospital, you might work evening and weekend hours.
 The schedule could be the same each week or vary.

 The median salary for a medical assistant is $33,610 per year for a full-time position.
 The median medical assistant salary is the halfway point where half of all medical assistants make less and half make more.

 Pay depends largely on where you work, including the city and the type of medical facility.
 Your experience is also a factor.
 Having a certificate could help you start at a higher salary.

 The job outlook is much better than all occupations on average.
-From 2018 to 2028, the medical assistant career is expected to grow by 23%.
+As of From April 2020, according to the BLS, the medical assistant career is expected to grow by 23% from 2018 to 2028

 An increasingly aging population is leaning more on preventative health options.
-This means medical practices need more staff members to keep things running smoothly, which may contribute to the increase of medical assistant jobs.
+This means medical practices need more staff members to keep things running smoothly, contributing to the increase of medical assistant jobs.

 With the large projected growth, the medical assistant field offers stability.
 If you work full-time, you’ll have access to benefits as well.

 Now that you can answer, “What is a medical assistant?” you’re better equipped to decide if this career path is right for you.
 It could be the entry into the medical field you’ve been seeking with a strong job outlook.

 If you’re ready to start a new career, check out our Fairfield And Rancho Cordova medical assistant courses.
 It could be the perfect way to start an allied health career in about a year.